openstack/trove/doc/source/admin/troubleshooting.rst

   to the message queue, which is expected to be received and handled by the trove-guestagent service which is running inside the instance.
 The instance status should be updated by trove-guestagent service after handling.
-  Apparently, If the trove-taskmanager can't connect with RabbitMQ, the instance status won't be updated.
+  Apparently, If the trove-guestagent can't connect with RabbitMQ, the instance status won't be updated.
 * Code bug in trove-guestagent.
 You should be able to see some error log in trove-guestagent log file (by default,